anoduck/magicmime/README.md

 # magicmime [![Build Status](http://img.shields.io/travis/rakyll/magicmime/master.svg?style=flat)](https://travis-ci.org/rakyll/magicmime) [![GoDoc](https://godoc.org/github.com/rakyll/magicmime?status.svg)](https://godoc.org/github.com/rakyll/magicmime)

+## This is a specific OpenBSD compatible version, because OpenBSD really rocks.

 `magicmime` is a Go package which allows you to discover a file's mimetype by looking for magic numbers in its content.
 It could be used as a supplementary for Go's [`mime`](http://golang.org/pkg/mime/) package which only interprets the file extension to detect mimetypes.
 Internally, it implements [libmagic(3)](http://linux.die.net/man/3/libmagic) bindings.

 Tested on Linux and Mac OS X, should be working on BSD.
 You could be able to build and make it working with Cygwin on Windows.